Old Southwest

 Itinerary

-March 5 - Starting the tour heading south on the old Gulf and Ship Island paved railroad bed.
-Once operated by 36 inch steam driven wheels, are now exchanged for 29” man powered wheels.
+March 5 - Start the tour heading south on the old Gulf and Ship Island paved railroad bed.
+Once operated by 36-inch steam driven wheels, they are now exchanged for 29” man powered wheels.
 At the end of the trail riders will roll into a decadent brunch.
-After fully refueling on southern hospitality.
-Riders will roll onto the Natchez Trace following the trade routes of the Natchez, Chickasaw, and Choctaw nations.
+After fully refueling on southern hospitality, riders will roll onto the Natchez Trace following the trade routes of the Natchez, Chickasaw, and Choctaw nations.
 In the 1800’s this route became known as the Old Southwest.
 Today it is a motorway that has no stop lights, stop signs, nor turns.
-Simply a cyclists dreams rolling through farmland of the deep south.
+Simply a cyclist’s dream rolling through farmland of the deep south.

 March 6 - The day starts with a visit to Elvis Presley’s birthplace and museum.
 See where the king started off before transforming rock and roll.
 Then riders will trade in their imaginative guitar strings for wheels as they rejoin the Natchez Trace.
 Rolling past multiple mound sites signifying native villages dating back to the BC era.
 Before long riders will leave Mississippi behind and welcome in Alabama sunshine.
 The day wraps up crossing the Tennessee River and rolling along the Tennessee River delta.